phantamanta44/tinkers-evolution/README.md

 * **Thermal Series**
     * Adds materials for the various thermal metals
     * Adds Verey Fast(TM) signalum bows
+    * Registers blazing pyrotheum as a smeltery fuel
     * Adds support to the magma crucible for smeltery melting recipes
     * Allows flux capacitors to apply the "fluxed" modifier